EquitableLettersSP/ELSP/Reporting_Guidelines.md

 6. If other people were present, please provide their names (if known)

-7. Please detail the remedy you are seeking
+7. Please tell us how we could take action to make you feel safer